goodinc/citizen-ui/README.md

 These are HTML prototypes that represent the good.is community site.

-The site published on GitHub pages:
+The site is published on GitHub:
 <http://goodinc.github.io/citizen-ui/>

 ### Project Goals